-Our common stock is listed and traded on the NYSE.
+Our common stock is listed and traded on theNYSE.
 On April 6 and June 28, 2017, we received notices from the NYSE that we were not in compliance with a provision of the NYSE's continued listing standards that require the average closing price of our common stock to be at least \$1.00 per share over a consecutive 30-trading-day period.
 The 30 trading-day average closing price of the Company's common stock for these notices had been \$0.99 per share.
-We have responded to these notifications, and will have six months from our receipt of the June 28, 2017 notice to regain compliance with the minimum share price rule.
-This notice from the NYSE does not affect our business operations or trigger any default or other violation of our debt or othermaterial obligations.
+We have responded to these notifications, and will have six months from our receipt of the June 28, 2017 notice (which may be extended to our next annual shareholder meeting) to regain compliance with the minimum share price rule.
+This notice from theNYSE does not affect our business operations or trigger any default or other violation of our debt or other material obligations.
+In addition, we received a notification from the NYSE on November 30, 2016 that our market capitalization had fallen below the NYSE's continued listing standard because our average market capitalization had fallen below \$50 million over a trailing 30 trading-day period and our last reported stockholders' equity was less than \$50 million.